groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-presentation-documents/working-with-slide-backgrounds.md

 The API allows you to extract information about all slide backgrounds, remove a particular background, and add watermark to all background images.

 ## Extracting information about all slide backgrounds
+This sample iterates slides and prints size and byte-length details for each background image.

 ```python
 import groupdocs.watermark as gw